thoughtspot/thoughtspot.github.io/_release/notes.md

 An issue where LDAP sync was not syncing users after upgrade to release 5.2.2 is now fixed.

-An occasional problem where the login process is slow has been fixed.

 {: id="522-fixed"}
 ## 5.2.2 Fixed Issues